agaszmurlo/bdg-sequila/docs/source/benchmarking/benchmarking.rst

 Base level coverage performance comparison for WES dataset with samtools
 ------------------------------------------------------------------------

+The wall-time on a single core is comparable to the Samtools’ solution.
+We re-confirmed the scalability of SeQuiLa-cov with the base level output and significant time reduction when executed in distributed environment

 =====   ============== =============== ========
 cores   sequila(bases) sequila(blocks) samtools
 =====   ============== =============== ========